Technical description of main components

 Modelling of the soil

 In the context of this model, the soil is considered to be homogeneous with uniform and temporally constant physical properties.
 However, an extension to include several earth layers in y-direction would be possible in a simple way by assigning appropriate parameters to the computational nodes.
+Also, different soil properties like heat conductivity and heat capacity of frozen and unfrozen soil are included.
 The basis of the temperature calculation is the energy balance in each control volume for each time step:

 where is the heat energy supplied or released between two time steps, is the control volume, is the density of the soil, is the specific heat capacity of the soil , is the temperature of the respective node, and is an index for the time step.
 It is assumed that the heat transport between the volume elements in the soil is based exclusively on heat conduction.
-The heat fluxes to are supplied to or extracted from the adjacent volume elements around the node (i,j) and are calculated with the following equations:
+The heat fluxes to are supplied to or extracted from the adjacent volume elements around the node (i,j) and are calculated with the following equations based on the Fourier's Law of heat conduction:

-Where is the contact area between the adjacent control volumes and is the thermal conductivity of the soil.
-The heat flows to supplied to and extracted from the volume element are summed up and multiplied by an internal time step size τ.
+where is the contact area between the adjacent control volumes and is the thermal conductivity of the soil.
+The heat flows to supplied to and extracted from the volume element are summed up and multiplied by the internal time step size τ:

 By rearranging the equation of the energy balance from above, the new value for the temperature of each control volume can be calculated for the current time step as